SteveTheAnimator/Legs/README.md

 ## How do I install it?
 I have made a tutorial, watch [THIS](https://www.youtube.com/watch?v=64WKT6eUkfo)

 You can also download this mod using [Monke Mod List](https://github.com/MrBanana01/MonkeModList)!
-(Downloading this leg mod from MML will make it a little out dated I should say...)
+(Downloading this leg mod from MML will make it a little out dated...)

 ## Status
 Working